 - The maintenance requirement for the plant is quite low.

-- The plant can be grown both indoors and outdoors; grow them outdoors in warm climates and indoors in cool climates.
+- The plant can be grown both indoors and outdoors; grow them outdoors in warm climates and indoors in cool climates, especially in winters.

 4. Garlic and Onion

 Deviating from the list of flowering plants, let us now look into the effectiveness of certain vegetables in preventing snakes from entering your garden!

 Onion and garlic top the list of natural snake repellent plants since most creatures dislike their smell.
 The oily exudates of these plants also stick to the snakes’ body, and its aroma has the same disorienting effect as that of pepper spray.